hunter-koppen/tagging-input-widget/README.md

-add optional imageurl for in the dropdown add prop for singleline instead of textarea add prop for allowsuggestionsaddcursor add prop for trigger optionally add prop for grow automatically or set number of lines (height = integer * 4rem) add prop for editability (so the widget can be used to show mentions with styling aswell) add prop for actual textvalue events add cool icon write readme file rethink widget name
+add optional imageurl for in the dropdown add prop for singleline instead of textarea add prop for allowsuggestionsaddcursor add prop for different trigger (preferred multiple triggers and lists) add prop for grow automatically or set number of lines (height = integer * 4rem) add prop for actual textvalue events add props for emojis add cool icon write readme file rethink widget name